Professor, University of Pittsburgh Department of Psychology

 - Social support in online groups

-Yang, D., Kraut, R., & Levine, J. M. (in press).
+Yang, D., Kraut, R., & Levine, J. M. (2017).
 Commitment of newcomers and old-timers to online health support communities.
 Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI 2017).
 New York: ACM Press.

 Levine, J. M. (2016).
 Member differentiation and group tasks: More than meets the eye.
 [Commentary on “Are groups more or less than the sum of their members?
 The moderating role of individual identification," by R. F. Baumeister, S. E. Ainsworth, & K. D.].
 Behavioral and Brain Sciences.